Generalized Attracting Horseshoes and Chaotic Strange Attractors: Attracting Horseshoes and Their Generalizations

 The GAH is a modification of the AH that can be represented as a geometric paradigm with either just one or two fixed points, both of which are saddles.
 As a result, we shall show that it includes both the H\'{e}non and Lozi maps, which leads to simple proofs of the existence of CSAs for these maps that are essentially simple applications of the main theorems that we shall attend to in this subsection.

 Figure 4 shows a rendering of a $C^{1}$ GAH with two saddle points, which can be constructed as follows: The rectangle is first contracted vertically by a factor $0<\lambda_{v}<1/2$, then expanded horizontally by a factor $1<\lambda_{h}<2$ and then folded back into the usual horseshoe shape in such a manner that the total height and width of the horseshoe do not exceed the height and width, respectively of the rectangle $Q$.
 Then the horseshoe is translated horizontally so that it is completely contained in $Q$.
 Obviously, the map $f$ defined by this construction is a member of $\mathfrak{F}^{1}(Q)$ defined in Section 2.
 Clearly, there are also many other ways to obtain this geometrical configuration.
 For example, the map $f$ as described above is orientation-preserving, and an preserving variant can be obtained by composing it with a reflection in the horizontal axis of symmetry of the rectangle, or by composing it with a reflection in the vertical axis of symmetry followed by a composition with a half-turn.
 Another construction method is to use the standard Smale horseshoe that starts with a rectangle, followed a horizontal composition with just the right scale factor or factors to move the image of $Q$ into $Q$, while preserving the expansion and contraction of the horseshoe along its length and width, respectively.
-Note that the subrectangle $S$ to the right of the saddle point $p$, which contains the arch of the horseshoe, is to play a key role in our main theorems, which follow.
+Note that the subrectangle $S$ with its left vertical edge through $p$, which contains the arch of the horseshoe and the keystone region $K$, is to play a key role in our main theorems, which follow.

-\begin{theorem} Let $f:Q\rightarrow Q$ be the member of $\mathfrak{F}^{1}(Q)$ representing the GAH paradigm with a horseshoe like image as shown in Fig. 4.
+\begin{theorem} Let $f:Q\rightarrow Q$ be the member of $\mathfrak{F}^{1}(Q)$ representing the GAH paradigm with a horseshoe-like image as shown in Fig. 4.
 Then if $f$ satisfies the additional property